What Would Your Employees Say?

 Meetings should start and end on time.
 This is a respect issue for all involved.

 Plan Your Opening

 I find that opening with a positive story about the organization, or employee works well.
-It could be a quick 2 to 5 minute inspirational video on topic.
+It could be a quick 2 to 5-minute inspirational video on the topic.
 It could be a quote that sets the tone of the meeting.
 It could be metrics achieved.
 It could be something as simple as let’s share something positive that is happening with you and your department.

 Record Your Action Items & Minutes

-During the meeting, each action item should have a person responsible and timeline.
+During the meeting, each action item should have a person responsible and a timeline.
 The date should be set for the next meeting before leaving this meeting.
 This will provide clarity.
-The date of the next meeting is important even if it is a standing meeting due to employee travels schedules, vacation and possible other commitments.
-The leader needs to know who to expect at the next meeting or if others should attend or of the meeting should be delayed.
+The date of the next meeting is important even if it is a standing meeting due to employee travels schedules, vacation, and possible other commitments.
+The leader needs to know who to expect at the next meeting or if others should attend or if the meeting should be delayed.

 Finally, minutes should be taken and sent out within 24 to 72 hours.
 The minutes will be fresh enough in the participant’s minds and a reminder of what is expected for the next meeting.